matteogiorgi/.minidot/README.md

 # A super-portable Gnu/Linux setup

 This repo contains a micro (and very portable) configuration of my *dotfiles* derived from [.udot](https://github.com/matteogiorgi/.udot).
-They are meant to be used alongside a vanilla install of [Debian](https://www.debian.org/download) or [Ubuntu](https://ubuntu.com/#download) but they should also work with any Gnu/Linux distribution.
+They are meant to be used alongside a vanilla install of [Debian](https://www.debian.org/download) or [Ubuntu](https://ubuntu.com/#download).
 The scripts are in good order and well readable but there wont be no more than the bare essentials.

 ![](vim.png)

-## Packages
+## Packages needed

 ```
 bash bash-completion tmux vim git curl wget stow htop trash-cli